National Shrine of Saint Jude (Philippines): Background

-As the Chinese community swelled during those periods, the Binondo Parish, then the only Chinese parish in Manila, was considered insufficient.
+As the Chinese community swelled during those periods, Binondo Church, the only Chinese parish in Manila at the time, was considered insufficient.
 Thus, the faculty to erect three more Chinese parishes was obtained by Archbishop Rufino Santos from the Roman Consistorial Congregation on July 23, 1954.
 Those three parishes were to be located in the Paco district of Manila, Pasay and northeastern Metro Manila or Quezon City.

 Establishment

 After receiving the commission for the churches, Espíritu Santo Chinese Parish in the Santa Cruz district was canonically erected.
-On October 13, 1954, Father Provincial Hermann Kondring, SVD appointed Fr.
-Henry Windges, SVD as the first parish priest.
-He was installed by Archbishop Santos on November 14, 1954.
-Fr.
-Peter Tsao, SVD was subsequently appointed assistant parish priest on December 7, 1954.
+On October 13, 1954, Hermann Kondring appointed Henry Windges as the first parish priest.
+He was installed by Santos on November 14, 1954.
+Peter Tsao was subsequently appointed assistant parish priest on December 7, 1954.
 The first rectory was in a portion of Riverside Hospital (now the Saint Jude Catholic School) which was rented for that purpose in January 1955.
-Saint Jude Thaddeus was made patron saint of the parish after a month by Cardinal Santos as proposed by Father Provincial Herman Kondring, SVD.
+Jude Thaddeus was made patron saint of the parish after a month by Santos as proposed by Herman Kondring.

-The present site of St. Jude Parish, with an area of 2,989.10 m2, was donated by Cardinal Santos.
+The present site of St. Jude Parish, with an area of 2,989.10 m2, was donated by Santos.
 The blessing and laying of the church's cornerstone was held there on September 28, 1958.
 It was then consecrated on October 23, 1960, with then-First Lady Leonila Dimataga-García, who performed the ribbon cutting ceremony.
 At the time, the church had no windows.
-The St. Jude Annex was completed and blessed by Msgr.
-Buenaventura López on February 27, 1968.
+The St. Jude Annex was completed and blessed by Buenaventura López on February 27, 1968.